 The objective is to keep your cabinets clean and not harm your cabinets.

-- A few drops of mild dish soap mixed with boiling water makes a safe, efficient solution for painting or finished wood.
+- A few drops of mild dish soap mixed with boiling water make a safe, efficient solution for painting or finishing wood.

-- It can remove dirt, streaks, and the moderate buildup of grease.
-To provide the solution with a sanitizing boost, you can add white vinegar.
+- It can remove dirt, streaks, and a moderate buildup of grease.
+You can add white vinegar to provide the solution with a sanitizing boost.
 This is known to contain antibacterial effects.

 Step 4: Vacuum from high to low

 - Begin with the uppers first and move down.
-Begin with interiors first: The back wall first, the sides, and finally the drawers and shelves.
+Begin with the interiors first: The back wall first, the sides, and finally, the drawers and shelves.
 Make sure to pay attention to corners by spraying the cleaner on your toothbrush and gently scrubbing when needed.

 - Use a sponge or cloth saturated with plain water to remove any soap remnants.
 Dry completely after washing and then shut the cabinets.

-- Take care to clean the edges of boxes and make sure the drawer fronts are clean and tidy.
+- Take care to clean the edges of boxes and ensure the drawer fronts are clean and tidy.

 Step 5: Tackle the Greasiness

-A gentle abrasive mixture of baking soda in one part to two parts water is a safe, effective, low-cost weapon to fight grease that is yellow and sticky, which could be the answer.
+A gentle abrasive mixture of baking soda in one part to two parts water is a safe, effective, low-cost weapon to fight yellow and sticky grease, which could be the answer.

 - Rinse using the help of a sponge, rag, or microfiber cloth, and then dry.

 Be cautious when using magic erasers.
-These pieces made of non-toxic melamine foam possess the appearance of super-fine sandpaper and could damage varnished wood as well as shiny paint finishes.
+These pieces made of non-toxic melamine foam have the appearance of super-fine sandpaper and could damage varnished wood and shiny paint finishes.

 If you decide to tackle grease with a commercial item, do a spot test on an uninvolved surface.